 - Earnings at risk (Traditional Gap Analysis): The impact of change in interest rates on net interest income is analysed under this approach and calculated under yield curve approach.
 Under this approach a parallel shift of 200 basis points is assumed both in assets and liabilities. - Economic Value of Equity (Duration Gap Approach): Modified duration of assets and liabilities is computed separately to arrive at modified duration gap.
 A parallel shift in yield curve by 200 basis points is assumed for calculating the impact on economic value of equity.
 Additionally, the Bank has also performed steepening of yield curve wherein a change in 100 basis points was considered linearly between 15-day and over 25-year maturities and using an inversion of the yield curve wherein One -year rates were increased by 250 basis points and 10-year rates were decreased by 100 basis points.
 Such shocks are monitored regularly in order to assess the impact of interest risk on the Bank's book and its potential impact on the Bank's business projections.
 These scenarios are as per the RBI guidelines on stress testing dated 02 Dec 2013. - The cumulative hikes to the RBI repo rate in FY 2022-23 had also increased Interest Rate Risks (IRR) in the Bank, especially in the long-term floating rate loans.
 With increasing share of floating rate loans34, the rate hikes of the past are likely to increase the tenor of loans, upon conversion to floating regime.
 The Bank took cognizance that, parallel shifts in pricing, if not passed on to customers, can squeeze profitability (Business risk) or any increase in EMI to counter extension in tenor might exacerbate defaults (Credit Risk) especially in the Affordable Housing segment.
 To address the same, the Bank has introduced a panoply of measures to counter the impact.
 The Bank has developed simulators to estimate impact on EMI/tenor increase.
-Using a combination of caps and floors on tenor/EMI/borrower age, systems are being reconfigured to provide the ideal rescheduling which mitigates loss of income and default risk on best effort basis. - The Bank has also undertaken various simulations to understand the impact of reduction in the valuation of Housing portfolio on account of rate hikes. - As a risk measurement tool, the Bank has developed an IRRVaR model to aid in applying a pillar II capital charge under ICAAP under pre-specified breaches to internal limits.
+Using a combination of caps and floors on tenor/EMI/borrower age, systems are being reconfigured to provide the ideal rescheduling which mitigates loss of income and default risk on best effort basis.

-34 The Bank offers Housing loans on fixed rate basis for the initial period of three years and floating thereafter 12.2.
-Quantitative Disclosures
+34 The Bank offers Housing loans on fixed rate basis for the initial period of three years and floating thereafter